What is Tea Tree Oil and its Skin Benefits

 Manufacturers of tea tree oil has processed it to have a lower concentration where it can become an ingredient in cosmetics or as an essential oil.
-The use of tea tree oil has claimed to be useful in treating a wide variety of health conditions.
-This oil is great for treating infections with its natural anti-fungal and anti-bacterial properties.
-It is very versatile and can treat many issues as shown below:
+Many have claimed it to be useful in treating a wide variety of health conditions as you will see below but what I have discovered is that there are a lack of strong scientific research to back up all these claims (so use it at your own discretion) .
+This oil is supposedly great for treating infections and certain skin condition but the evidence for both have have been little in fact and not conclusive.

 One of the most common uses is the treatment for acne.
 Study shows that it is just as effective as other acne treatment with some minimal associated side effects like redness and drying of the skin.
 You can search for many home remedies in this area on the net.